wvanraem/nucleon.amqp/docs/glossary.rst

     broker
-        A network service that talks the AMQP protocol, hosts exchanges and queues etc, and ultimately passes messages from publishers to consumers.
+        A network service that talks the AMQP protocol, hosts exchanges and queues, and ultimately passes messages from publishers to consumers.

     channel
         A single TCP connection to an AMQP service can be used for multiple